Electrical Units Explained

 OHM

-The unit of electrical resistance in the metre—kilogram-second system is the ohm, named in honour of the 19th-century German physicist Georg Simon Ohm.
+The unit of resistance in the metre—kilogram-second system is the ohm, named in honour of the 19th-century German physicist Georg Simon Ohm.
 It is equal to the resistance of a circuit in which a potential difference of one volt produces a current of one ampere (1 ohm = 1 V/A); or, the resistance in which one watt of power is dissipated when one ampere flows through it.
-Ohm's law states that resistance equals the ratio of the potential difference to current, and the ohm, volt, and ampere are the respective fundamental units used universally for expressing quantities.
+Ohm's law states that resistance equals the ratio of the potential difference to current, and the ohm, volt, and ampere are the respective fundamental electrical units used universally for expressing quantities.
 Impedance, the apparent resistance to an alternating current, and reactance, the part of impedance resulting from capacitance or inductance, are circuit characteristics that are measured in ohms.
 The acoustic ohm and the mechanical ohm are analogous units sometimes used in the study of acoustic and mechanical systems, respectively.

 SIEMENS

-The siemens (S) is the unit of electrical conductance.
+The siemens (S) is the unit of conductance.
 In the case of direct current (DC), the conductance in siemens is the reciprocal of the resistance in ohms (S = amperes per volts); in the case of alternating current (AC), it is the reciprocal of the impedance in ohms.
 A former term for the reciprocal of the ohm is the mho (ohm spelled backward).
-It is disputed whether the siemens was named after the German-born engineer-inventor Sir William Siemens(1823-83) or his brother, the electrical engineer Werner von Siemens (1816-92).
+It is disputed whether the siemens was named after the German-born engineer-inventor Sir William Siemens(1823-83) or his brother, the engineer Werner von Siemens (1816-92).

 VOLT

-The unit of electrical potential, potential difference and electromotive force in the metre—kilogram—second system (SI) is the volt; it is equal to the difference in potential between two points in a conductor carrying one ampere current when the power dissipated between the points is one watt.
+The unit of electrical potential, potential difference and electromotive force in the metre — kilogram — second system (SI) is the volt; it is equal to the difference in potential between two points in a conductor carrying one ampere current when the power dissipated between the points is one watt.
 An equivalent is the potential difference across a resistance of one ohm when one ampere is flowing through it.
 The volt is named in honour of the I8th—I9th-century Italian physicist Alessandro Volta.
-These units are defined in accordance with Ohm's law, that resistance equals the ratio of potential to current, and the respective units of ohm, volt, and ampere are used universally for expressing electrical quantities.
-Electrical energy power consumption is measured in hours kwh or kilowatt hour kwh.
+These electrical units are defined in accordance with Ohm's law, that resistance equals the ratio of potential to current, and the respective units of ohm, volt, and ampere are used universally for expressing electrical quantities.
+Energy power consumption is measured in hours kwh or kilowatt hour kwh.

 WATT

 The watt is the unit of power in the SI equal to one joule of work performed per second, or to 1/746 horsepower.
-An equivalent is the power dissipated in an electrical conductor carrying one ampere current between points at one volt potential difference.
+An equivalent is the power dissipated in a conductor carrying one ampere current between points at one volt potential difference.
 It is named in honour of James Watt, British engineer and inventor.
 One thousand watts equal one kilowatt.
 Most electrical devices are rated in watts.

 WEBER